JohnLCaron/rlauxe/README.md

 # Audit Workflow

-An audit is performed in _Rounds_, as outlined here:
+An audit is performed in _rounds_, as outlined here:

 For each contest:
 - count the votes in the usual way.
 The reported winner(s) and the reported margins are based on this vote count.
 - determine the total number of valid ballots, including undervotes and overvotes.

-The purpose of the audit is to determine whether the reported winner(s) are probabilistically correct, to within the chosen risk limit.
+The purpose of the audit is to determine whether the reported winner(s) are correct, to within the chosen risk limit.

 - initialize the audit by choosing the contests to be audited, the risk limit, and the random seed.

+For each round:
-- decide on sample sizes for each contest, typically by estimating the samples needed, based on the contest margin and an estimate of the error rates
+1. for each contest decide how many samples are needed, typically by estimating the samples needed to satisft the risk function, based on the contest margin and an estimate of the error rates

-- randomly choose ballots to sample based on the sample sizes
+1. randomly choose ballots to sample based on the sample sizes
-- find the chosen paper ballots and do a manual audit of each
+1. find the chosen paper ballots and do a manual audit of each
-- enter the results of the manual audits (as Manual Vote Records, MVRs) into the system
+1. enter the results of the manual audits (as Manual Vote Records, MVRs) into the system
-- perform the audit to determine if the risk limit is satisfied
+1. perform the audit to determine if the risk limit is satisfied
-- for each contest not satisfied, decide whether to continue to another round
+1. for each contest not satisfied, decide whether to continue to another round

 # SHANGRLA framework